WenChentao/3DeeCellTracker/README.md

 ## Updates:
 ### 2021.05.xx
-We have updated our program to 3DeeCellTracker v0.4:
+We will update our program to 3DeeCellTracker v0.4:
 - The notebooks and the underlying package were largely modified to simplify the use.
 - The intermediate results of segmentation and tracking can be visualized easily to assist the parameter optimization.